cloudkj/lambda-autodiff/README.md

 Reverse-mode automatic differentiation in Clojure.
 Basic support for common vectorized operations on values of n-dimensional arrays.
-Also includes lightweight extensions to enable use cases for more certain neural network architectures.
+Also includes lightweight extensions to enable use cases for specific neural network architectures.

 ## Installation